RX14/jMCLaunchLib/README.md

 jMCLaunchLib
 ============
-A library to make minecraft launcher development with JVM languages easier by providing a library to do the hard work: actually launching minecraft.
+A library to make Minecraft launcher development with JVM languages easier by providing a library to do the hard work: actually authenticating and launching Minecraft.

-Although this library is written in groovy, java support **IS** a priority for me, some java-based launchers are already using it.
+Although this library is written in Groovy, Java support **IS** a priority for me, some Java-based launchers are already using it.

 If you require help and support see me in the #RX14 channel on EsperNet.
-**Do not hesitate to report bugs and feature requests in the github issues.**
+**Do not hesitate to report bugs and feature requests in the [Github Issues](https://github.com/RX14/jMCLaunchLib/issues).**
 Even if you decide not to use this library, please drop a note as to why so I can improve, for the good of the community.

 How do I get it?
 ----------------
-The library is available on the jcenter maven repository.
+The library is [available](https://bintray.com/rx14/jMCLaunchLib/jMCLaunchLib/view) on the jCenter Maven repository.

 Using Gradle:
 ```groovy